Are styes contagious?

 Do not share towels, eyewear or face masks with someone who has a stye, as residual bacteria can spread.

 Following these simple steps can lower your risk of spreading infectious bacteria to yourself or someone else.
-Styes are common and, fortunately, will usually go away on their own within a few days.
+Fortunately, even though styes are common, they usually go away on their own within a few days.
 To minimize the duration of a stye, there are a number of stye home remedies, over-the-counter treatments and prescription stye medicines you can try.

 However, if your stye lasts longer than a week, worsens or begins to affect your ability to see clearly, it’s important to see an eye doctor for proper diagnosis and treatment.